dencoded/gopherpack/README.md

 	// set server.TLSConfig if you want tls support
 	// and any other http.Server fields, i.e. read/write timeouts
 	server := &http.Server{
-		Handler: mux, // this can be any http.Handler, func ur mux with complex routing }
+		Handler: mux, // this can be any http.Handler, func or mux with complex routing }

 	// start listener as part of worker process